The Condemnation of 1277

 1.)
 There IS a unified nature in the thing, and...

 2.) (although we don't need to discuss this in our explanation of universals, it is the case that) the form in the thing reflects a unified Form, an Idea in the Mind of God, a Divine Exemplar. ( Even Abelard, an earlier conceptualist, believed in divine exemplars!)

 3. Ockham denies that there are divine exemplars!
 No Divine Idea of Man or horse or whatever.
 All of this sort of thing is an unfortunate carry over from pagan platonism and we ought to get rid of it.
 God has ideas, of course.
 They're of individuals.
 That's all there is!

 D. So why do we have these universal terms and concepts?
 Note that for Ockham the question is not "How does the nature become individuated?", but "Why are the individuals given a common name?"
 Opposite of Scotus. p.
 624.

 2. We recognize similarities between individuals.
 Plato and Socrates are both animals and they're both rational, so we give them the name "human."

 3. No one "human nature" that we all share, which is common to us and becomes individualized somehow.
 No unified "human nature" in each individual.

 4. All things are singular individuals which we can group together according to their similarities and name.
-The name is a shorthand for "a thing with these properties."
+The name and the concept is a kind of shorthand for "a thing with these properties."

 b.
-The propositions contain terms that, while they refer only to individuals (that's all there is) are nonetheless predicable of many, in that they pick out the similar properties.
+(On p.620) It is true that science is about propositions.
+However the propositions contain terms that, while they refer only to individuals (that's all there is) are nonetheless predicable of many, in that they pick out the similar properties.